Beaelf/megetood-util/README.md

 * **ListUtil**: conditional grouping, conditional de-duplication, conditional search (single, multiple), conditional search maximum, set illegal check
 * **ObjectUtil**: remove all empty string of member variables, find member variables, map member variables to key-value, illegal validation
 * **EnumUtil**: provide two ways to obtain enumeration values with cache and without cache, improve the efficiency of enumeration value search O(n)->O(1)
-* **LRUCache**: bidirectional linked list +HashMap implementation, queued by recent use, cache reaches a threshold, the least used elements will be removed
+* **LRUCache**: bidirectional linked list and HashMap implementation, queued by recent use, cache reaches a threshold, the least used elements will be removed
 * **DocxUtil**: replace the document, table template characters, the table can increase the line.
 * **MoneyUtil**: Translate the figure amount into Chinese capitals.
 * **API Call**: encapsulate API interface call process and optimize code structure.